SemenSpurt/EffectiveMobile/Test2/README.md

 ## Set up environment
 python -m venv venv && source venv/bin/activate

-## Fill variables in .env file aacording to your data
+## Fill variables in .env file according to your data
 ##### USERNAME : Your Github Username
 ##### APITOKEN  : Personal Access Token
 ##### REPONAME : The name of new Repo